 Poor sanitation is one of the basic reasons for the continued existence of moderate to high rat populations in urban and suburban areas.
-In agricultural environments, proper sanitation cannot always eliminate rat populations, but it can often prevent rats from flourishing in large numbers and can help detect their presence.
+In agricultural environments, proper sanitation cannot always eliminate rat populations, but it can often prevent rats from flourishing in large numbers.